Marcoarielf/Javascript-Chanllenges/README.md

 * "/chapter15" Mapty APP: we use OOP creating an mapty app.
 You can pick on the map and save your running/cycling progress.
 Also, we use a API localstorage to save data.
 You can try it here: https://reverent-wilson-894a2d.netlify.app/ 🥳
 * "/chapter16" ASYNC & SYNC code: how javascript works with async and sync code behind the scenes.
 Working with promises, async await, and more.
 * "/chapter17" Good practices and modern Javascript.
 * "/chapter18" Final Forkify project.
 A great project where we work with everything we have learned..
-We followed MVC architecture and install nodeJS to work with PARCEL.
+We followed MVC architecture and install nodeJS to work with PARCEL, store data in LocalStorage and more.